NomicFoundation/hardhat/docs/src/content/hardhat-runner/docs/advanced/hardhat-and-foundry.md

 ::::

-To complete the setup, run `npx hardhat init-foundry`.
+To complete the setup, initiate a git repository with `git init` and run `npx hardhat init-foundry`.
 This task will create a `foundry.toml` file with the right configuration and install [`forge-std`](https://github.com/foundry-rs/forge-std).

 ### Adding Hardhat to a Foundry project